Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Posts and threads

 A thread is a sequence of posts, in a given category, which has some initial post from the original author, and title.
 A post exists in the context of a thread, and has some position in thread post sequence, as well as a body text.
-Both threads have a corresponding author and creation date.
+Both have a corresponding author and creation date.
 The text in a post can be edited by any time by the original author, however the history of all texts are available in the state.

 ### Users

 Forum users can create threads in categories, and post to existing threads.
 This module does not maintain its own set of forum users, but rather depends on some external module for this.
-The rationale for this is to allow reuse of the module with a diversity of user management systems, without requiring that runtime developer must keep user set state in synch, or waste state space.
+The rationale for this is to allow reuse of the module with a diversity of user management systems, without requiring that runtime developer must keep user set synchronised, or waste state space.

 ### Forum sudo